Rodney Hogg: Post-playing career

 After retirement from first class cricket, Hogg was a bowling coach for the Victorian team working alongside David Hookes.

 In 2005–06 he was a selector for Victoria.

 On Australia Day 2012 Hogg sparked a controversy when he posted an offensive tweet about Allah.
 He later removed the tweet and apologised, claiming it was just a bad attempt at Australian humour.

-Hogg's autobiography is titled The Whole Hogg – Inside the mind of a lunatic fast bowler.
+Hogg's 2007 autobiography is titled The Whole Hogg – Inside the mind of a lunatic fast bowler.
 He said that former England captain Mike Brearley had a "degree in people".

 In 1990, when Shane Warne made his first class debut, Hogg boldly predicted in his column in The Truth that Warne would play 100 tests and take 500 wickets.
 Hogg said he was sacked from the column soon after, but Warne exceeded the prediction, taking 708 wickets in 145 tests.

 Rodney Hogg has been a regular commentator for Channel 7 in Australia and since 2001 has been working as a corporate speaker throughout Australia.

+On West Indies' tour to Australia in January 2024, Hogg called them out as "hopeless and pathetic".
+West Indies Captain Kraigg Brathwaite responded back after drawing the series 1–1 at the post match presentation asking Hogg – "Are these muscles big enough for him?"